2giosangmitom/2giosangmitom.github.io/content/blog/js-promise-mistakes.md

 ### Converting promise rejection into fulfillment

-Each method in the Promise object returns a new Promise.
+Each method in the `Promise.prototype` object returns a new Promise.
 If we are not careful, we can write code that can implicitly convert rejection into Promise fulfillment.
 Let's take a look at an example:

 ```javascript
 function rejectPromise() {